37th Training Wing: George Air Force Base

-As the only "Wild Weasel" training wing in the world, it provided instructor pilots and qualified aircrews for the other two "Wild Weasel" wings in the Philippines (3d TFW) and West Germany (52d TFW).
+As the only "Wild Weasel" training wing in the world, it provided instructor pilots and qualified aircrews for the other two "Wild Weasel" wings in the Philippines and West Germany.
 As part of the training mission, the wing participated in numerous tactical, maritime, and electronic warfare exercises locally and worldwide in hunter/killer tactics, suppression of enemy air defenses, force escort operations and dissimilar air combat training with Air National Guard and Air Force Reserve squadrons, and various allies.
 Wing aircrews and ground personnel won the United States Air Force Worldwide Fighter gunnery meet in 1985 and 1987.

 In 1988, George was scheduled in the first round of base closures passed by Congress under the Base Realignment and Closure program.
-On 5 October 1989, the 37th TFW turned over F-4G aircraft to the host 35th TFW at George.
+On 5 October 1989, the 37th turned over its F-4G aircraft to the host 35th Tactical Fighter Wing at George.

 Tonopah Test Range Airport

 On 10 November 1988, the Air Force officially announced the existence of the Lockheed F-117A Nighthawk to the public.
 With this announcement, the formerly clandestine Tactical Air Command 4450th Tactical Group, which had transitioned the F-117 from a development to operational weapons system was put on the road to inactivation when the Air Force decided to increase the 4450th TG to a Wing level organization.